bitcoinhodler/glacier/docs/_docs/withdrawal/index.md

 On any Internet-connected computer:

 1. If this is not your first time working with Glacier:
   a.
-Use a networked computer to access the latest full release of Glacier ( not just the protocol document) at https://glacierprotocol.org/releases .
+Use a networked computer to access the latest full release of Glacier ( not just the protocol document) at https://glacierprotocol.org/releases.
   b.
 Open the protocol document (Glacier.pdf) within the ZIP file.
   c.
 Check the Release Notes (Appendix E) of the protocol document to see if there are any new versions of Glacier recommended.
   d.
 Whether or not you decide to upgrade, review the errata for the version of Glacier you are using at https://glacierprotocol.org/errata.
-2. Open your electronic copy of the Cold Storage Information Page (see Section II of the Deposit Protocol for details).
+2. Open your electronic copy of the <span class="warning">Cold Storage Information Page</span> (see Section II of the Deposit Protocol for details).
 3. Identify the blockchain transactions associated with the funds you’d like to withdraw.
   a.
-Go to Blockchain.info , paste your cold storage address into the search bar, and press Enter.
+Go to Blockchain.info, paste your <span class="warning">cold storage address</span> into the search bar, and press Enter.
   b.
-You’ll be taken to a page that says “Bitcoin Address” at the top, with your cold storage address listed underneath.
+You’ll be taken to a page that says “Bitcoin Address” at the top, with your <span class="warning">cold storage address</span> listed underneath.
   c.
 Click the “Unspent Outputs” link.
-The page will show a list of transaction IDs (in horizontal gray bars) and their corresponding amounts (in green boxes).
+The page will show a list of <span class="warning">transaction IDs</span>
+  (in horizontal gray bars) and their corresponding amounts (in green boxes).
-  Each transaction ID corresponds to a deposit you made, the remainder of a deposit you made after doing a partial withdrawal, or a deposit someone else made to your cold storage address.
+  Each <span class="warning">transaction ID</span> corresponds to a deposit you made, the remainder of a deposit you made after doing a partial withdrawal, or a deposit someone else made to your cold storage address.
   If you’re taken to a page that says “No free outputs to spend”, this indicates a